 Berlin, Germany, is an extremely popular destination for members of the LGBTQ community due to an abundance of gay bars, clubs, saunas, hotels and more.

-Belgium is a very LGBTQ-friendly country, ranking fourth on the Rainbow Europe index.
+Belgium is a very LGBTQ-friendly country, ranking second on the Rainbow Europe index.
 It became the second country in the world to legalize same-sex marriage in 2003.
 Both sexual orientation and gender identity are protected from discrimination by law.
-As of 2018, transgender people can legally change their gender based solely on self-identification, but critics say the law doesn’t go far enough, as it still imposes a three-month mandatory waiting period and other obstacles.
+As of 2018, transgender people can legally change their gender, based solely on self-identification, but critics say the law doesn’t go far enough, as it still imposes a three-month mandatory waiting period and creates other obstacles.

-The capital city Brussels is a hub of LGBTQ nightlife and culture, with its gay parties attracting people from surrounding countries.
+The capital city Brussels is a hub of LGBTQ nightlife and culture, with its gay party scene attracting people from surrounding countries.

 The Netherlands has some of the most progressive social attitudes in the world, and Amsterdam considers itself the birthplace of LGBTQ rights.
 In 2001, the Netherlands became the first country in the world to legalize same-sex marriage.
 Homosexuality was decriminalized in Amsterdam in 1811 and the first gay bar opened in 1927.
 Today, Amsterdam’s Pride celebration attracts nearly 500,000 visitors.
 In 2013, a Dutch law was passed simplifying the process for transgender people to change their legal gender.

-It should come as no surprise that Canada made this list, considering its socially liberal politics.
+It comes as no surprise that Canada made this list, considering its socially liberal politics.
 According to Lonely Planet, it’s “hands down the most advanced and progressive nation in the Americas for the gay community.”
-Also, Canada tied with Sweden for #1 friendliest travel destination in the 2018 Spartacus Gay Travel Index.
-In 1996, sexual orientation was added to Canadian law as a class protected from discrimination, and in 2017, gender identity and expression was also added.
+Also, Canada tied with Sweden and Malta for friendliest travel destination in the 2020 Spartacus Gay Travel Index.
+In 1996, sexual orientation was added to Canadian law as a class protected from discrimination.
+And in 2017, gender identity and expression was also added.
 Like the United States, Canada is broken up into different regions, some of which are more progressive than others.
 Laws related to changing legal gender vary from one province to another.

 Toronto is probably the Canadian city with the most appeal for LGBTQ travelers.
 The city has a bustling gay neighborhood that’s home to numerous LGBTQ events, bars and a community center.
 The western city of Vancouver also has a strong LGBTQ presence.

-The capital city of Montevideo has a vibrant cultural life and a laidback attitude.
-The city has a few popular LGBTQ bars and clubs and an annual gay pride parade, which attracts over 30,000 people.
+Uruguay’s capital city of Montevideo has a vibrant cultural life and a laid-back attitude.
+The city has a few popular LGBTQ bars and clubs and an annual gay Pride parade, which attracts over 30,000 people.